 Mr. Gorbet’s most recent public policy assignment was to chair the Automobile Insurance Anti-Fraud Task Force, which was appointed in July 2011 by the minister of finance for Ontario and reported in November of 2012.

 Mr. Gorbet has a bachelor's degree from York University and a doctorate in Economics from Duke University.
 He is a member of the Advisory Council to the Dean of the Schulich School of Business and an Honorary Governor of York University.

 He was appointed to the Order of Canada in 2000.

 David Goulding was elected to the Board of Trustees of the North American Electric Reliability Corporation in February 2010.
-Mr. Goulding is the chair of the Enterprise-wide Risk Committee and serves on the Nominating and Compliance Committees as well as the Standards Oversight and Technology Committee.
+Mr. Goulding serves on the Enterprise-wide Risk, Nominating, Compliance, and Standards Oversight and Technology Committees.

 Most recently, Mr. Goulding was the chair of the Northeast Power Coordinating Council and a regional representative on the NERC Member Representatives Committee.
 He is also a member of the Board of Rouge Valley Health System, which operates hospitals and mental health facilities in the Toronto and Durham (Ontario) region.